RankingsPublished Feb 5, 202612 min read

 Chart Insights

-• Volume plays: Home health aides sit in the high-availability zone with 681,000 new jobs—the most of any occupation in the economy—despite moderate growth rates.
+• Volume play: Home health aides sit in the high-availability zone with 3.7 million existing positions and 681,000 new jobs projected—the most of any occupation in the economy.

 Top 10 Fastest-Growing Careers